 Hospital Infection Lawsuit FAQs

-Posted by Howard Janet on Jul 08, 2013 in Legal Library
+Posted by Howard Janet on July 8, 2013 in Medical Malpractice Blog Posts

 One out of every 20 hospitalized patients will develop a hospital-associated infection (HAI), according to the Centers for Disease Control and Prevention.
 These infections can be devastating; 100,000 each year die from them.
 If the infection was caused by hospital conditions or staff actions and resulted in substantial harm to the patients, they or their families may be able to file a medical malpractice lawsuit.